A Place for Mom

 Chacour Koop

+Chacour Koop is a former copywriter at A Place for Mom, where he published articles focused on Medicare, Medicaid, dementia, and wellness with a hope that other families can use the information to improve their lives.
 As a former family caregiver, Chacour Koop strives to bring practical knowledge about senior care to readers who are navigating this complex topic.
-He has published articles focused on Medicare, Medicaid, dementia, and wellness with a hope that other families can use the information to improve their lives.
 Before writing about senior living, he was a journalist with bylines in The Associated Press, Miami Herald, Sacramento Bee, and dozens of other publications.
 He earned a degree in journalism from Eastern Illinois University and a master’s degree in public affairs reporting from the University of Illinois Springfield.

 Edited by